wazuh/wazuh-documentation/source/installation-guide/optional-configurations/kibana_ssl.rst

 Setting up SSL and authentication for Kibana
 ============================================

 By default, the communication between Kibana (including the Wazuh app) and the web browser on end-user systems is not encrypted.
 It’s strongly recommended that Kibana be configured to use SSL encryption and to enable authentication.
-In this section, we briefly describe how this can be done with an NGINX setup.
+In this section, we will describe how this can be done with an NGINX setup.

 NGINX is a popular open-source web server and reverse proxy known for its high performance, stability, rich feature set, simple configuration and low resource consumption.
 In this example, we will use it as a reverse proxy to provide encrypted and authenticated access to Kibana to the end users.